nlb01/nlb01/README.md

 ### Hi there 👋
+- 🔭 I am a computer science senior at the American University of Beirut who is very eager to put all the skills and strategies I have learned to use in order to make mindblowing products with amazing teams.
+- ⚡ Fun fact: If there's one thing I love more than computer science, that would be sports.
+I would love to do something that combines thoese two fields, so if you got any ideas...I am the person to talk to.

 <!--
 **nlb01/nlb01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.